blynkkk/lib-python/README.md

 ```

 #### Testing
-You can run unit tests for cPython version of library (blynklib_cp.py) systems using the command:
+You can run unit tests for cPython version of library (blynklib_cp.py) using the command:

     python setup.py test